 Conceptualized by Confederation of Indian Industry better known as CII to give impetus to night tourism during monsoon, the fifth edition of Jaipur By Nite recently concluded at the City Palace, Jaipur.
 Rajasthan Tourism organized Jaipur By Night.
 The festival consisted of live music performances, Jaipur Women’s Car Rally, Jaipur by Nite Marathon and a food festival – The Bite Fest.
 I attended the event on day three.

-Venue of The Bite Fest and music concert couldn’t be better.
-Jaipur City Palace ranks among top five tourist attractions in Jaipur.
-Therefore it is logical to host this event at one of the premiere tourist attraction of Jaipur.
+The venue of The Bite Fest and music concert couldn’t be better.
+Jaipur City Palace ranks among the top five tourist attractions in Jaipur.
+Therefore it is logical to host this event at one of the premier tourist attractions of Jaipur.
 City Palace Jaipur is a royal abode.
 This is where Jaipur royalty has continued to live for close to 3 centuries!
-Only few sections of City Palace in Jaipur are open for the tourists.
+Only a few sections of City Palace in Jaipur are open for the tourists.

 One of these art installations looked out-of-place.
-While turban is symbol of Rajasthan, there was nothing Rajasthani about the other one!
+While the turban is a symbol of Rajasthan, there was nothing Rajasthani about the other one!

-Food festival had food stalls of popular cafe, restaurants & food joints of Jaipur.
-Many Rajasthani elements were added in seating space to give it a differentiated look.
+Food festival had food stalls of popular cafes, restaurants & food joints of Jaipur.
+Many Rajasthani elements were added in the seating space to give it a differentiated look.